Installation and Setup

 Process:

-Top cell is the project objective, next tier is main phases,
+Top cell is the project objective, next tier is main phases, third tier has the most important tasks to accomplish the phases.

-Create a fourth tier for the remaining problems.Some tasks might not have significant problems.
+Some tasks might not have significant problems.

 Perhaps use a different type of shape for the Problems tier.

-Create a fifth tier for countermeasures.Perhaps use a different type of shape for the Countermeasures tier. (perhaps a cloud shape?)
+Perhaps use a different type of shape for the Countermeasures tier. (perhaps a cloud shape?)

 Use criteria such as cost, time, effectiveness, ease...

-In the text box for each countermeasure — the first character is either 'X' for impractical, or 'O' for practical.
+In the text box for each countermeasure, the first character is either 'X' for impractical, or 'O' for practical.

 Bill of Materials